-In 2019, AXIS published its thermal coal and oil sands policy, limiting the provision of (re)insurance to, or investment in, new thermal coal plants or oil sands infrastructure or the companies that build, own or operate such enterprises.
+AXIS implemented a thermal coal and oil sands policy, effective January 1, 2020, which limits our provision of (re)insurance to new thermal coal plants or oil sands infrastructure and our provision of (re)insurance to, and investment in, the companies that build, own or operate such enterprises.
 The policy aims to encourage environmentally responsible business practices among our current and prospective insureds by, among other things, encouraging them to commit to mid- to long-term transition plans away from thermal coal or oil sands business, and is part of AXIS' broader strategy to invest in growth areas such as renewable energy insurance.
+Effective January 1, 2021, AXIS strengthened the policy to prohibit any insurance coverage or investment in support of the exploration, production or transportation of oil and g as in the Arctic National Wildlife Refuge.
+In October 2021, AXIS announced revisions to the policy to prohibit any insurance or facultative reinsurance coverage for existing thermal coal and oil sands projects and to prohibit any insurance or facultative reinsurance coverage and investment support for companies that generate 20% or more of their revenues or power from thermal coal, oil sands or Arctic oil and gas, as applicable.